Scharfenberg coupler

+Scharfenberg as a technical design principle and brand name

+Scharfenberg and the abbreviation Schaku are registered trademarks of Voith Patent GmbH.
+For this reason, only couplings from Voith can use this name.
+The associated coupling principle is also referred to as latch type design.
+It is not protected by a patent and is used with fully compatible couplers from manufacturers such as Dellner or Wabtec.

 Working principles

 The face of the Scharfenberg coupler has a protruding cone and a matching cup.
 Inside the cone there is a rigid metal hoop connected to a revolving, spring-loaded metal disk with a notch on the opposite side.
 When ready to couple, the spring turns the disk so the hoop is extended from the cone.
 As the cars meet, the hoop enters the cup on the other coupler, stopping against the disk.
 The hoops are then pressed back into their own coupler, causing the disks to rotate until the notches align with the hoops.
 After the hoops have entered, the notches on the disks spring back into the hoop extended position, locking the coupling.
 In the coupled position, forces on the hoops and disk will balance out, which means that the Scharfenberg, unlike many other couplers, is not dependent on heavy latches to stay locked.

 Small air cylinders, acting on the rotating heads of the coupler, ensure the engagement of the components, making it unnecessary to use force to get a good coupling.
 Joining portions of a passenger train can be done at very low speed (less than 3 km/h in the final approach), so that the passengers are not jolted.
 One problem with the coupler is that it is often hard to connect it in a curve.
 Planned coupling is normally done on a straight flat track, while there has been trouble coupling a broken down train at an unplanned place.